-I’d never heard of Tate’s Bakeshop until yesterday when DPLK commented that their chocolate chip cookie recipe should be listed in the Top 10.
-Intrigued, I did a search and learned all I could about Tate’s, then checked Amazon and recognized their cookbook, Tate’s Bake Shop Cookbook: The Best Recipes from Southampton’s Favorite Bakery for Homestyle Cookies, Cakes, Pies, Muffins, and Breads
+I’d never heard of Tate’s Bakeshop until yesterday.
+DPLK commented that their chocolate chip cookie recipe should be listed in the Top 10.
+Intrigued, I did a search and learned all I could about Tate’s, then checked Amazon and recognized their cookbook, Tate's Bake Shop Cookbook: The Best Recipes from Southampton's Favorite Bakery for Homestyle Cookies, Cakes, Pies, Muffins, and Breads

 as one that had been recommended.

 Then today something funny happened.
-During my usual scan of the cookie aisle at the H.E.B. down the street, what should appear but a bag of Tate’s Chocolate Chip cookies for $5.00.
-That was a lot for a bag of packaged cookies, but given that I’d just bought Tate’s cookbook I figured I’d give them a try.
+During my usual scan of the cookie aisle at the grocery store down the street, what should appear but a bag of Tate’s Chocolate Chip cookies for $5.00.
+That was a lot for a bag of packaged cookies, but given that I’d just bought Tate's cookbook I figured I'd give them a try.

 If after reading all this you decide that what you really want is a thick, chunky chocolate chip cookie, I recommend Nutty Oatmeal Chocolate Chunk Cookies.